Skip to main content

 New claims for tax credits

 Universal credit is replacing both working tax credit and child tax credit.
-Universal credit available in all areas of the UK and HMRC say it is no longer possible to make brand new tax credit claims and most people need to claim universal credit instead.
+Now that universal credit is available in all areas of the UK, HMRC say it is no longer possible to make brand new tax credit claims and most people need to claim universal credit or pension credit instead.
 The only exception to this is for certain people who are granted refugee status.
-People who have reached their state pension credit qualifying age will be expected to claim pension credit for support, which now also includes elements for children.
+Currently people who have reached their state pension credit qualifying age are generally expected to claim pension credit for support, which now also includes elements for children.
 Most people who are part of a mixed age couple are only able to claim universal credit, although there is one exception to this.

-Our understanding is that existing tax credit claimants will move to either universal credit or pension credit.
-For tax credit claimants below their state pension age, the move to universal credit is expected to be complete by the end of the 2024/2025 tax year.
+Existing tax credit claimants will be asked to move to either universal credit or pension credit depending on their circumstances.
+The move to universal credit is expected to be complete by the end of the 2024/2025 tax year.

 Anyone who makes a claim for universal credit who is already claiming tax credits will have their tax credit claim terminated and it is unlikely they will be able to claim tax credits again.
 There is information about how universal credit affects people who are already claiming tax credits on our moving to universal credit page.